Live Components

 Nested Components

 Need to nest one live component inside another one?
 No problem!
 As a rule of thumb, each component exists in its own, isolated universe.
-This means that if a parent component re-renders, it won't automatically cause the child to re-render (but it may - keep reading).
+This means that if a parent component re-renders, it won't automatically cause the child to re-render (but it can - keep reading).
 Or, if a model in a child updates, it won't also update that model in its parent (but it can - keep reading).

 The parent-child system is smart.
 And with a few tricks, you can make it behave exactly like you need.